gpontejos/falcon-operator/docs/install_guide.md

 ```

 Lease Duration and Renewal Deadline can be increased to prevent this from happening by utilizing the `lease-duration` and `renew-deadline` flags within the operator manifest.<br>
-Update the file `deploy/falcon-operator.yaml` for non-olm installations.
+Update the file `deploy/falcon-operator.yaml` for non-OLM installations.
 For example:
 ```yaml
 ---
 apiVersion: apiextensions.k8s.io/v1